holans/ST-COS/NOTES.md

 `predict(gibbs.out, H.new, S.new)`.
 Or they can get the raw MCMC draws and compute prediction quantities themselves.

+Should we somehow add the MCMC draws or summaries to a spatial data frame for users??
+If we wanted, we could copy the given spatial data frame `R.keep` times, and put the `r`th set of predictions and SDs into the `r`th data frame.
+But most users will probably just want to see the summary statistics.
+Users might also want to see summaries of `H.new %*% mu_B` or `S.new %*% eta`, which could also be mapped.

 # Scott Meeting
 * We should support/discuss reading shapefile and areal data separately, and joining them.
 * We could auto-project all the observed domains to the fine-level one.